michelleyluan/TAMUhack/README.md

 To run this project:
 Open two terminals:

-In one terminal, use command: cd client
+In one terminal, use command: cd client.
 Then, use the command: npm start

-In other terminal, use command: cd server
+In other terminal, use command: cd server.
 Then, use the command: npm start